TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          :ref:`->strPad <strpad>`

    Description
-         (Since TYPO3 6.1) Pads the current content to a certain length.
+         Pads the current content to a certain length.
 You can define the padding characters and the side(s), on which the padding should be added.

 .. _stdwrap-stdwrap: